1367 (3rd April)

 1413 (20th March)

-Henry died.
+King Henry IV died in the Jerusalem Chamber of Westminster Abbey during a meeting of Convocation.
 He was succeeded by his son, Henry V